PlanterApp/planter_blog/content/posts/ollas-watering-deeply-and-effectively/index.md

 ### What to Grow with Ollas

 Plants with deep, fibrous roots are perhaps the best suited for growing next to ollas.
-High-Moisture Vegetables such as tomatoes, cucumbers, and pumpkins will thrive when planted with ollas.
+High-moisture vegetables such as tomatoes, cucumbers, and pumpkins will thrive when planted with ollas.

 More shallow-rooted plants like salad crops and herbs can be grown with ollas; however, the shape of the olla is very important.
 If the bulk of the vessel is too deep, then surface watering will be needed until the roots grow deep enough